 Using Your Smartphone as a GPS Unit

 Did you know your smartphone is a powerful navigational tool, whether you have cell service or not?
 Download an app and the world is literally at your fingertips.
-Read our guide for more info on using your cell phone as a GPS, which apps to use, and how best to keep it charged up.
+Read our guide for more info on using your iPhone or Android as a GPS, which apps to use, and how best to keep it charged up.

 The best GPS is the one you already own…